wallarm/terraform-provider-wallarm/docs/resources/integration_webhook.md

 Default: `POST`
 * `webhook_url` - (optional) Webhook URL with the schema (https://).
 * `ca_file` - (optional) CA certificate if needed by webhook collector.
-* `ca_verify` - (optional) Indicator of the SSL/TLS certificate verification.
+* `ca_verify` - (optional) indicator of the SSL/TLS certificate verification.
 Can be: `true` or `false`.
 Default: `true`
-* `timeout` - (optional) Time in seconds to raise a timeout error whilst connecting to the specified Webhook URL.
+* `timeout` - (optional) time in seconds to raise a timeout error whilst connecting to the specified Webhook URL.
 Default: 15
-* `open_timeout` - (optional) Time in seconds to raise a timeout error while opening a TCP connection to the specified Webhook URL.
+* `open_timeout` - (optional) time in seconds to raise a timeout error while opening a TCP connection to the specified Webhook URL.
 Default: 20
 * `headers` - (optional) HTTP headers required by the Webhook endpoint.
 For instance, basic authentication can be set.
 Type: `map`